 - Our main teaching space, the Brian Friel Theatre (www.brianfrieltheatre.co.uk), is one of the best-equipped theatres in Belfast with a 120-seat studio theatre, rehearsal room, dressing rooms, green room and workshop, housed in the Drama and Film Centre which also comprises the Queen’s Film Theatre.

 Internationally Renowned Experts

-- Professor Richard Schoch is a leading scholar of Shakespeare with a long-standing research collaboration with the Folger Library.
+- Our staff expertise encompasses both professional and scholarly aspects of Drama and English, with many of our team working at the cutting edge of research in their disciplines.
+Our Chair of Drama, Professor Richard Schoch, is a leading scholar of Shakespeare with a long-standing research collaboration with the Folger Library.
 Richard has won various awards including the 2013 Oscar Brockett Essay Prize from the American Society for Theatre Research (ASTR) and his books have been shortlisted for the Barnard Hewitt Award (ASTR) and the Theatre Book Prize (Society for Theatre Research, UK).